Skip to main content

 How much does CRE deal management software for lenders cost?

-Enterprise platforms like Dealpath, nCino, and Yardi Debt Manager typically require annual contracts starting at $25,000 or more per year, with per-seat pricing and implementation fees.
-Specialized construction lending platforms like Built Technologies are priced per project or per dollar of loans under management.
-Mid-market platforms like MotionCRE start at $249 per month with self-serve setup.
-Most enterprise vendors do not publish pricing publicly, so expect a sales conversation for an exact quote.
+Enterprise platforms like Dealpath, nCino, and Yardi Debt Manager do not publish pricing publicly and require a sales conversation, typically with annual contracts and implementation fees.
+Specialized construction lending platforms like Built Technologies are typically priced per project or per dollar of loans under management.
+Mid-market platforms like MotionCRE start at $249 per month with self-serve setup and transparent published pricing.

 Can a CRE lender use a general loan origination system instead?